zhycn/muyie/README.md

-# MuYie BOM and server-side library for all Spring Boot projects
+# MuYie BOM and server-side library

 This project is used by the Spring Boot.
 This is the Bill of Materials and server-side library: